Periodic Wobble of the Post-Perihelion Jet Structure Around 3I/ATLAS: Introduction

 \section{Introduction}

+The rotation of comets nuclei (de La Fuente Marcos et al. 2005) affects the temporal modulation of their outgassing, the formal persistence of jets, and the evolution of coma morphology (Hacque and Lopez 2025); (Eubanks et al. 2025).
+Rotation periods are commonly inferred either from time-resolved photometry (reflecting changes in projected cross section and rotating activity pattern) or from morphological tracers such as repeating jet or spiral features whose apparent geometry is modulated by nucleus rotation and viewing geometry (e.g. Samarasinsha et al. 2024; Farnham and Schleicher 2005).
+Both diagnostics can be affected by aliasing (sigle-vs.-double peak modulation), evolving activity, and non-Gaussian systematics arising from coma contamination, variable seeing, and calibration residuals.
+A robust period inference uses photometry and morphology as complementary constraints (Serra-Ricart et al. 2025).
 Jets are among the most direct probes of cometary nucleus activity.
 Time-variable jet position angles (PAs) and coma brightness modulations can constrain rotation, precession, and the distribution of active areas \citep[e.g.,][]{LarsonSekanina1984,Jewitt1997,Samarasinha2004,FarnhamSchleicher2005}.
 Coma-dominated photometry does not necessarily trace the spin of a bare nucleus: instead, it often reflects a time-dependent mapping from jet geometry and dust production into the chosen aperture.
 Non-principal-axis (NPA) rotation and precession can produce quasi-periodic PA ``wobbles'' and non-sinusoidal waveforms, particularly when the coma evolves into fan-like structures \citep[e.g.,][]{SamarasinhaAhEarn1991,Belton2010}.

-For unevenly sampled time series, period searches commonly rely on the Lomb--Scargle formalism and its generalizations \citep{Lomb1976,Scargle1982,Zechmeister2009}.
+For unevenly sampled time series, period searches commonly rely on the Lomb-Scargle formalism and its generalizations \citep{Lomb1976,Scargle1982,Zechmeister2009}.
+The Lomb-Scargle formalism (Lomb 1976) and its generalizations provide standard approaches for identifying periodic signals and evaluating their significance under irregular sampling (Lomb1976; Scargle 1982; Zechmeister and Kürster 2009).
 When the observable is non-sinusoidal, truncated Fourier-series representations provide a compact model solvable by linear least squares at fixed trial period \citep[e.g.,][]{Press2007}.